Simulating the shaping of point-symmetric structures in the jittering jets explosion mechanism: Introduction

 In the jittering jets explosion mechanism (JJEM), jets deliver the gravitational energy of the collapsing core to the star and explode it (for a recent detail on the JJEM and its parameters, see \citealt{Soker2025Learning}).
 The newly born NS accretes material via intermittent accretion disks; the disks launch pairs of opposite jets with varying directions, i.e., jittering jets.
 Only in rare cases, when the pre-collapse core is rapidly rotating, do the pairs of jets have a common axis.
 The stochastic behavior of the accretion disks results from angular momentum fluctuations in the pre-collapse core's convection zones; instabilities around the newly born NS amplify these fluctuations (e.g., \citealt{GilkisSoker2014, GilkisSoker2016, ShishkinSoker2021, ShishkinSoker2023, WangShishkinSoker2024}).
 Neutrino heating plays a secondary role in boosting the effect of the jets \citep{Soker2022nu}.
 Jets supply most of the explosion energy even when the newly born NS is highly magnetized and rapidly rotating, i.e., an energetic magnetar (e.g., \citealt{SokerGilkis2017, Kumar2025}).

 One robust outcome of the JJEM is that many, but not all, CCSN remnants should possess point-symmetric morphology.
 Namely, the CCSN remnant has pairs of structural features opposite to the center of the CCSN remnant, and the pairs do not share their symmetry axes.
 The opposite structural features might be filaments, clumps, bubbles (faint zones closed by a brighter rim), lobes (bubbles with partial rims), and ears (protrusions from the main remnant's shell having a decreasing cross-section with distance from the center).
-The neutrino-driven explosion mechanism cannot account for the point symmetric morphologies of so many CCSN remnants.
+The neutrino-driven explosion mechanism cannot account for the point-symmetric morphologies of about a dozen CCSN remnants.